What are Examples of Civic Values? & Types – Latest

 Here are some examples of civic values:

-• Responsibility: Taking responsibility for one’s actions and contributing to the well-being of the community.
+• Responsibility: Taking responsibility for one’s actions and contributing to the community’s well-being.

 • Respect: Showing respect for others, including diverse opinions, cultures, and backgrounds.